CHAPS stands for Clearing House Automated Payment System.

 However, the way in which SWIFT as a payment method differs from CHAPS is that CHAPS is exclusively used in Pounds Sterling and the banks that deal in the currency, while SWIFT is used to transfer different currencies not within the bounds of the UK exclusively.

 How Does CHAPS Work?

-- The customer requests to transfer a sum of money at their Payment Service Provider, or PSP, who then creates and submits a CHAPS payment to SWIFT to proceed with the CHAPS transfer.
+- The customer requests to transfer a sum of money to their Payment Service Provider, or PSP, who then creates and submits a CHAPS payment to SWIFT to proceed with the CHAPS transfer.

 - The CHAPS settlement request is then sent and run through the Real-Time Gross Settlement or RTGS system.

 - While being run through the RTGS system, the debit from the first PSP on behalf of the individual who wants to send the money is sent to the second PSP who holds the credit line of the second account which will be receiving the money.

 - Following the transfer from the first PSP to the second PSP, a settlement confirmation will be sent to both PSPs using the SWIFT system once again.

 - Once the settlement confirmation is sent and if done successfully, the funds should be received on the end of the other account is managed by the second PSP.

 - Following this, the second customer or account should receive credit in the sum of the payment amount into their account.

 - What makes CHAPS so efficient is the debit from the first account being transferred as credit to the second account.